Secure communications protocol for safety related and critical systems.

 - Hardware solution tailored to solve the company’s problem

-- Potential for increased turnover
+- The potential for increased turnover

 - Provides a higher degree of reliability and data protection for the user